feathr-ai/feathr/docs/how-to-guides/azure-deployment.md

 Due to the complexity of the possible cloud environment, it is almost impossible to create a script that works for all the cloud setup use cases.
 Because of this, users are expected to:

+1. Use this document as a detailed explanation of [Azure resource provisioning script](./azure_resource_provision.sh).  **DO NOT** run that script directly given the complexity of cloud environment setup.
+Instead, follow the steps in this documentation so you can always go back and check your step in case of some failures.
-1. We provide an [Azure resource provisioning script](./azure_resource_provision.sh) which can be used to automate the process
+2. We provide an [Azure resource provisioning script](./azure_resource_provision.sh) which can be used to automate the process
-2. Use this document as a detailed explanation of [Azure resource provisioning script](./azure_resource_provision.sh)
+3. Make sure you have sufficient permission for creating resources or add roles.
-3. Tailor this script based on the IT setup in your specific environment.
+4. Tailor this script based on the IT setup in your specific environment.

 ## Prerequesities